 P.S.
 If you’re asking, “What is a data catalog?”
 Take a quick pause to read this blog and come back.

 Close the discoverability and meaning gaps with an active inventory

 If you can’t see or understand it, you can’t use it.
 If you don't solve that problem, your most important business decisions have to wait.
 Or worse, they'll get made without the context needed to achieve the goal.
 This happens every day in organizations that don’t have a well-maintained, active inventory of data and analysis.

 If you inventory all your data resources, make them easy to find, enriched with useful metadata (meaning) and validations, and connect them to meaningful business concepts, you’ll vastly reduce the amount of time it takes for your company to ask a question and produce and answer from your data.

 By the way, you can use data.world to start doing that right now!

-To get more best practices for building your active inventory with an augmented data catalog, check out this webinar.
+To get more best practices for building your active inventory with an enterprise data catalog, check out this webinar.

 Bridge the relevance and reusability gaps by curating the best data and analyses